st0ut717/st0ut_Sec/README.md

 # st0ut_Sec
-codes and scripts as i delve into info sec
+codes and scripts as i delve into infosec  Currently on Blue Team.